realseich/GameDev_analysis-of-funnel---Python-Pandas-Matplotlib-Seaborn/README.md

 # GameDev_analysis-of-funnel---Python-Pandas-Matplotlib-Seaborn
 Сlass project.

-GameDev, Analysis of funnel.
-Python with Pandas, Matplotlib and Seaborn

 ### About the project
 - This is one of the projects I made during Data Anlysis course attending.
 - The project got a highest mark.